mourad132/alphagroup/README.md

 | Admin Home Page | /home | Renders Home Page With Admin Privlages| Show All Events | Events Array
 | Add Event | /events/add | Rendes Add Events Form | Add Event / Auth | N/A
 | Update Event | /events/:id | Renders Event Page With Admin Privlages | Show An Event | Event Object

+## Permission
+Permission Numbers Vary The type of previliges as an admin

+### Permission 0
+Has The Heighst Previlige Among All Admins Which Can:
+- Add Events
+- Edit/Update Events
+- Delete Events
+- Create New Tickets
+- See All Profiles

+### Permission 1
+Have Many Previliges Which Are:
+- Add Events
+- Edit/Update Events
+- Delete Events
+- See All Profiles

+### Permission 2
+Have Control only over events:
+- Add Events
+- Edit/Update Events
+- Delete Events

+### Permission 3
+Have The Least Previlige And Can Only
+- Add Events
+- Delete Events

 # Phase 2